Meet the Group

 Kathleen Lugo Charriez received her Bachelor of Science in chemistry at Florida International University after transferring from the University of Puerto Rico.
 Her research efforts currently involve utilizing the Universal Design for Learning to explore the knowledge, implicit beliefs, and conceptualization of GTAs with respect to increasing access and meaningful learning for students with a wide range of abilities in the context of undergraduate chemistry.
 In addition, she is using this information to develop training materials for GTAs in chemistry departments that promote the use of inclusive teaching practices.
 Kathleen has extensive research experience in environmental chemistry and as a Latina woman in STEM strives to mentor and support Spanish speaking communities, as such has developed her project fully bilingual.
 She enjoys many activities such as traveling, reading, dancing, and being at the beach.

-Jarah Nelson received his bachelor’s in Chemistry: Environmental Chemistry from Florida Southern College in 2019.
+Jarah Dreamerson received his bachelor’s in Chemistry: Environmental Chemistry from Florida Southern College in 2023.
 He has previously done research in biochemistry in the REU: PR-Climb at the University of Puerto Rico Río Piedras/Centro Comprehensivo de Cáncer.
-He then completed his undergraduate thesis in Chemical Education modifying an esterification reaction to be accessible to blind and visually impaired students.
-He plans to continue this field of research in making chemistry accessible for blind and visually impaired (BVI) in the Saitta lab, with a focus on data analysis, laboratory education, and spectroscopic analysis.
+He then completed his undergraduate thesis in Chemical Education modifying an esterification reaction teaching lab to be accessible to blind and visually impaired students.
+He is continuing this field of research in making chemistry accessible for blind and visually impaired (BVI) in the Saitta lab, with a focus on identifying barriers and perceptions of BVI chemistry students.

 Undergraduate Students